- City Activities and Info

 How much does it cost to adopt?

-The adoption fee for companion animals such as rabbits, guinea pigs, birds, small reptiles, livestock, etc. will be set administratively and depend on the type of animal.
-You will need to ask the shelter office staff about the particular animal you want.
+For companion animals such as rabbits, guinea pigs, birds, small reptiles, livestock, etc. fees will be set administratively and depend on the type of animal.
+Please ask the shelter office staff about the particular animal you want.

-For dogs and cats, the adoption fee is $35.00 plus the cost of spay/neuter surgery, FIV/FeLv test, FVRCP and Rabies vaccinations, and microchip implantation.
+For cats, the adoption fee is no more than $75.00 and includes spay/neuter surgery, FIV/FeLv test, FVRCP and Rabies vaccinations, and microchip implantation.